 Middle childhood (ages 6 to 10)

-Encourage more problem-solving and teach conflict resolution strategies.
-Continue to coach them on emotion management skills such as reappraising the situation.
+Continue to coach them on emotion management skills, such as reappraising the situation or listening to music.

 Early adolescence (ages 11 to 14)